 We would advise you to use a sunscreen regularly.
 You need a sunscreen with spf 30 or more and PA++ or more.
 Apply the sunscreen 15 minutes before you step out of the house.
 Re-apply the sunscreen once every 2 hours when you are outdoors.
 I would also recommend that you use goggles with UV protective filters for added protection.

 At night, you can use some skin lightening creams along with some anti-ageing creams around the eyes.
 These will help slow down further deterioration and may also help improve the tone and texture of the skin.
 A dermatologist will be able to help you with a prescription of the appropriate creams.

 If you have an underlying medical issue like anemia, thyroid imbalance or high glucose levels, you must get them treated.

 Treatments for Dark Circles

-Chemical peels may help in treating dark circles.
+Chemical peels may help in treating skin dark spots.
 Repeat treatments are required every 3-4 weeks to maintain the improvement.

 Hyaluronic acid fillers may be very useful in treating tear troughs.
-In India, the majority of dark circles and tired looking eyes tend to be due to tear trough due to ageing of the skin.
+In India, the majority of Skin dark spot and tired looking eyes tend to be due to tear trough due to ageing of the skin.
 This problem can be easily corrected using some hyaluronic acid fillers.